robgonnella/releasaurus/book/src/introduction.md

 Works with GitHub, GitLab, and Gitea—whether hosted or self-hosted instances.
 One tool for all your repositories, regardless of where they're hosted.

+### 🤖 **CI/CD Integration**

+Complete automation through official integrations:

+- **GitHub Actions**: [robgonnella/releasaurus-action]
+- **GitLab CI/CD**: [releasaurus-component]
+- **Gitea Actions**: [releasaurus-gitea-action]

+Automatically create release PRs on push and publish releases when merged—no manual intervention required.

 ### 📁 **Remote Repository Operations**

 Works from any directory by automatically cloning repositories to temporary locations for analysis.
 No need to navigate to project directories or maintain local checkouts—just point at any repository URL.

 ### 📦 **Multi-Language Support**